 Get your kids to connect with nature and eat healthily by creating a vegetable patch.
 Grow a few fruit and veg for the dinner table.
 Home grown garden peas and strawberries taste way better than anything on the supermarket isles.
 Wandering down the garden path to gather them beats queueing up at the checkout.

 Fill window boxes and patio pots with dill, chervil, parsley, rosemary, thyme and mint.
 Herbs will add flavour to and elevate even the most basic of store cupboard staples to ‘haute cuisine’.
-Throw a few ‘cut and come again salad leaves‘ in to a bowl and pepper with some zingy nasturtium flowers.
+Throw a few ‘cut and come again salad leaves‘ in to a bowl and pepper with some zingy nasturtium flowers and drizzle with lemon and olive oil.

 Cook